 Here are four key areas that create trouble for agents when the wrong choices are made.

 1. Claims-made versus “claims-made and reported” policy form

 Claims-made coverage is hands-down the best solution, providing broader coverage.
-Claims-made and reported is a step down in coverage; while it does have a place in certain scenarios, it also has hidden pitfalls.
+Claims-made and reported are a step down in coverage; while it does have a place in certain scenarios, it also has hidden pitfalls.
 With a claims-made and reported policy form, you must report a claim to the carrier as soon as you become aware of it, even if it is a potential claim.
 “This condition (of a claims-made and reported form) can be a significant issue especially if the insured looks to move their E&O at renewal time.
-In this scenario, the insured should be sure to notify their prior carrier of any and all claims or potential claims (as defined in the policy) by the required date because claims submitted after that date may not be covered,” as explained in the E&O Tips of AgentsofAmerica.org.
+In this scenario, the insured should be sure to notify their prior carrier of any claims or potential claims (as defined in the policy) by the required date because claims submitted after that date may not be covered,” as explained in the E&O Tips of AgentsofAmerica.org.

-2. Full prior acts, retro date and retro inception
+2. Full prior acts, retro date, and retro inception

 Full prior acts coverage means claims are covered from the date of your agency’s inception.
 The retro date is the date you started claims-made coverage.
 Retro inception is a misleading term in that it is not retroactive, meaning it doesn’t provide coverage from the start date of your agency or the chosen coverage date, but rather provides coverage only from the current policy date.